vitorenesduarte/exp/README.md

 ```

 - `build` will build a new image, push it, and the run the experiments with that image
-- if no argument, it will run the experiments using the last pushed image
+- if no argument, the experiments will be run using the last pushed image

 #### Google Cloud Platform